Brill-Noether theory for cyclic covers: Preliminaries

 \subsection{Castelnuovo canonical curves}

 We shall introduce a special class of singular curves (tree-like, but not of compact type) which will play an essential role in our proof of Theorem \ref{main}.
 These Castelnuovo canonical curves go back to Castelnuovo's paper \cite{ca}, see \cite{gh} for a modern reference.
 They have topological genus 0, but arithmetical genus g.
+Our proof will only use the most simple case $g=1$.

 \begin{definition}

 An irreducible curve of arithmetical genus $g$ is called a \textbf{ Castelnuovo canonical curve} if and only if it has precisely $g$ simple nodes.

 \end{definition}